strapi/strapi/docs/docs/docs/01-core/database/02-transactions.md

 ## When to use transactions

 Transactions should be used in cases where multiple operations should be executed together and their execution is dependent on each other.
-For example, when creating a user registration form, the transaction can be used to ensure that data is only committed to the database if all fields are properly filled out and validated.
+For example, when creating a new user, the user should be created in the database and a welcome email should be sent to the user.
+If the email fails to send, the user should not be created in the database.

 ## When not to use transactions